MhasnainGIT/job-portal/README.md

     * Register and log in as a job seeker or employer.
     * Post and apply for jobs in real-time.
-    * Receive job alerts based on your preferences.
+    * Receive job alerts based on your preferences.Thats it

 ## License